Roxy Barton

-Roxy and Henry returned to the U.S. at some point before 1911 and their daughter, the actress Jean Harriet Garraway (1911–2004), was born there.
+Roxy and Henry returned to the U.S. at some point before 1911 and their daughter, the actress Jean Harriet Stephenson (1911–2004), was born there.
 In 1912 Roxy was a member of the Lydia Gilmore cast.
 By this time she was using Roxane Barton as her professional name.
 The 1915 U.S. Census reveals the couple was living at 300 Central Park West.
 Roxy gave her name as Roxane and her profession as actress.
 Henry was an actor and their daughter, Jean, was four years old.
 Also living with them was Ethel May, an English servant aged 30.

 Her marriage to Henry Stephenson was dissolved some time before 1922, when he remarried.
 In 1923, listed as a housewife, Roxy and her daughter Jean sailed to Sydney in Australia on board the Euripides.
 In 1939 she was living in St George's Road in Stratford-upon-Avon.
 In 1948, still as a 'Housewife' she made a visit alone to Sydney in Australia aboard the P&O ship Strathaird.
-In her later years she lived at 79 Heol Isaf Radyr in Cardiff in Wales.
 After her divorce from Henry, Roxy never remarried, although she seems to have led the life of an international roamer, travelling regularly between New York, London and Australia.
-In her final years, Roxy made her home in Wales, and was listed as a 'widow' when she died at the Plymouth Nursing Home in Penarth in Glamorgan, Wales on 1 March 1962.
+In her later years she lived with her daughter and family at 79 Heol Isaf, Radyr, near Cardiff in Wales.
+Roxy was listed as a 'widow' when she died at the Plymouth Nursing Home in Penarth in Glamorgan, Wales on 1 March 1962.
 In her will she left £421 3s.